 There are few better roles for being schooled in suave black tie than 007 – and Connery carried them throughout his career, regularly wowing in a tux at awards ceremonies and on red carpets.
 Again, Connery wasn’t one to reinvent the wheel when it came to black tie – preferring an impeccably fitted black tux, crisp white dress shirt and black bow tie to anything flashier.
 And when it looks this good, who are we to argue?
 Take your formal dress to Connery levels with the help of Tom Ford, Turnbull & Asser and Henry Poole.

 Tom Ford Shelton tuxedo

 Don’t forget about off-duty style

 While there’s no denying Connery spent most of his time in suits – and was clearly very at home in them – he also did a fine line in casual looks where he really allowed his personality to shine through.
 While he tended towards the classic and timeless when it came to tailoring, off the clock he was all about colour and pattern – but always in the best of taste.
 The foundation of Connery’s casual style was always a great pair of neutral trousers and Club Monaco’s slim-fit grey chinos fit the bill perfectly.
-Hackett’s gingham shirt is the perfect way to experiment with pattern without going over the top while Orlebar Brown’s linen shirt is modelled on the exact hot pink style worn by Connery himself in Thunderball.
+Hackett’s gingham shirt is the perfect way to experiment with pattern without going over the top while Gitman Vintage’s cotton blend shirt is a dead ringer for the hot pink style worn by Connery himself in Thunderball.

 Club Monaco slim-fit chinos